 Auth Codes

 Auth Codes are an optional security layer that adds a shared secret to your API requests.
-Think of them as API keys: a caller must include the correct AUTH_CODE value alongside their request, otherwise the plugin rejects it.
+Think of them as API keys: a caller must include the correct code alongside their request, otherwise the plugin rejects it.

 You can require an Auth Code for any combination of the following operations: